 24 Testing Scenarios you should not automate with Selenium

-While there is a huge demand and need to run Selenium Automation Tests, the experts always suggest not to automate every possible test.
+While there is a huge demand and need to run Selenium Test Automation, the experts always suggest not to automate every possible test.
 Exhaustive Testing is not possible, and Automating everything is not sustainable.

 Let us consider an example of Selenium WebDriver in this article and analyse what Selenium test scenarios are not greatly supported with it when used as a stand-alone tool.
 We will also see what all Selenium test scenarios are not best for automation.

 Selenium WebDriver is a web automation tool, primarily works best across different browsers, browser versions, and desktop platforms (e.g. Windows, macOS, etc.). .
 However, if we want to automate specific test scenarios that were initially not intended to be supported with Selenium, we would be doing something wrong.